 You’ll be transported back to medieval times when you arrive in Saint-Malo, France, our first stop.
 This walled city has a long seafaring history and is the birthplace of Jacques Cartier, the first European man to discover Canada.
 Inside its walls, Saint-Malo’s streets overflow with cafés and restaurants — the modern mixing with the medieval.

 While you’re here, you’ll get a chance to see a true gem of France: Mont Saint-Michel.
 This Benedictine abbey, dramatically situated on a hulking granite island surrounded by granite walls, is so iconic that UNESCO deemed it a World Heritage Site.
 We’ll learn about the history of this legendary place while wandering the tangle of lanes within.
-Afterward, at a nearby brasserie, with lunch money we provide you in the local currency for the greatest of ease — perhaps seeking out a classic French meal at a nearby brasserie.
+Afterward, seek out a classic French meal at a nearby brasserie with lunch money we provide you in the local currency for the greatest of ease.

 Experience the best of Brest